HashKeeper: Overview

 HashKeeper uses the MD5 file signature algorithm to establish unique numeric identifiers (hash values) for files "known to be good" and "known to be bad."

 The HashKeeper application was developed to reduce the amount of time required to examine files on digital media.
 Once an examiner defines a file as known to be good, the examiner need not repeat that analysis.

 HashKeeper compares hash values of known to be good files against the hash values of files on a computer system.
 Where those values match "known to be good" files, the examiner can say, with substantial certainty, that the corresponding files on the computer system have been previously identified as known to be good and therefore do not need to be examined.

 Where those values match known to be bad files, the examiner can say with substantial certainty that the corresponding files on the system being examined that the files are bad and therefore require further scrutiny.
 A hash match on known to be bad files does not relieve the examiner of the responsibility of verifying that the file or files are, in fact, of a criminal nature.

-History

-Created by the National Drug Intelligence Center (NDIC)—a component of the United States Department of Justice—in 1996, it was the first large scale source for hash values of "known to be good" and "known to be bad" files.
-HashKeeper was, and still is, the only community effort based upon the belief that members of state, national, and international law enforcement agencies can be trusted to submit properly categorized hash values.
-One of the first community sources of "known to be good" hash values was the United States Internal Revenue Service.
-The first source of "known to be bad" hash values was the Luxembourg Police who contributed hash values of recognized child pornography.

 Availability

-HashKeeper is available, free-of-charge, to law enforcement, military and other government agencies throughout the world.
+HashKeeper was available, free-of-charge, to law enforcement, military and other government agencies throughout the world.
 It is available to the public by sending a Freedom of Information Act request to NDIC.

 In the 2012 United States budget, NDIC was de-funded and closed its doors on June 16, 2012.
 The availability and future of HashKeeper is uncertain.